edwardlintw/CorbaComm-RPC/README.md

 Parameters : const SID&, the `subscription id` returned by `onEvent()` Return     : N/A
 ```
+## 5. Running Examples

+There are [six examples](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples) available for your study, understanding and reference.

+* [rpcClient.cc](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples/rpcClient.cc) and [rpcServer.cc](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples/rpcServer.cc) demonstrate basic RPC-call.
+* [publisher.cc](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples/publisher.cc) and [subscriber.cc](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples/subscriber.cc) demonstrate publish-subscribe messaging model communication.
+* [rwClient.cc](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples/rwClient.cc) and [rwServer.cc](https://github.com/edwardlintw/CorbaComm-RPC/tree/master/examples/rwServer.cc) demonstrate how shared resources must be procteded.

+Befor you can start running these examples, please make sure Name Service `omniNaems` and Notification Service `notifd` are running without any issues.

-# 5. Command Routing
+## 6. Command Routing

 If you have read [rpcClient.cc](https://github.com/edwardlintw/CorbaComm-RPC/blob/master/examples/rpcClient.cc) and [rpcServer.cc](https://github.com/edwardlintw/CorbaComm-RPC/blob/master/examples/rpcServer.cc) examples, you may experience how simple and easy they are.
-The client will never know who and where the server is, even without any knowledge/information about `IP`, `hostname`, or `port`, but it does make a RPC-invocation successfully.
+The client will never know who and where the server is, even without any knowledge/information about `IP`, `hostname`, or `port`, but it does make an RPC-invocation successfully.
 Actually, the `call-path` is routed automatically by `CorbaComm`.
 The mechanism is called `Command Routing`.

 The `CorbaComm` support two types of `Command Routing`, they are:
 * **Early Command Routing**
 * **Late Command Routing**

-## Early Command Routing
+### Early Command Routing

 `Early Command Routing` is done immediately after you launch a client or a server process.